Life expectancy: United States

-In 2023, the life expectancy at birth was 78.4 in the United States, a 0.9 year increase from 2022.
-Although American life expectancy has been on a general increase, from 73.7 in 1980 to 78.4 in 2023.
-Compared to other industrialized countries, the United States has fallen significantly behind, with the gap between the U.S and "peer countries" increasing from 0.9 years in 1980 to 4.1 years in 2023.
+In 2024, average life expectancy at birth in the United States reached 79.0 years (76.5 years for men and 81.4 years for women), a record high for the country.
+According to the US Centers for Disease Control and Prevention, the chief federal agency for vital statistics, life expectancy increased 0.6 years in 2024, mostly due to a significant decline in fatal drug overdoses; this followed similar increases in US life expectancy in 2022 and 2023.
+Average life expectancy was 76.4 years in 2021, having declined for the second year in a row—the first two-year drop recorded in the United States since 1961–1963.
+American life expectancy has otherwise generally improved, from 73.7 years in 1980 to 79 years in 2024.
+However, compared to peer industrialized countries, the United States has fallen significantly behind in life expectancy, with the gap between the US and those countries having increased from 0.9 years in 1980 to 4.1 years in 2023.

+From 2019 until 2022, average life expectancy fell in the United States, with the COVID-19 pandemic being responsible for approximately 61% of the total decrease.
+Increases in mortality from unintentional injuries, heart disease, homicide, and diabetes contributed to 11.7%, 5.8%, 2.9%, and 2.8%, respectively, of the decrease during that period.
+Life expectancy has also varied by racial and ethnic group, with non-Hispanic Asians having the highest life expectancy and non-Hispanic American Indians having the lowest.

 In what has been described as a "life expectancy crisis", there were a total of 14.7 million "missing Americans" from 1980 to 2023, deaths that would have been averted if it had the standard mortality rate of "wealthy nations".
 The annual number of "missing Americans" has been increasing, with 622,534 in 2019 alone.

 Black Americans have generally shorter life expectancies than their White American counterparts.
 For example, white Americans in 2010 are expected to live until age 78.9, but black Americans only until age 75.1.
 This 3.8-year gap, however, is the lowest it has been since 1975 at the latest, the greatest difference being 7.1 years in 1993.
 In contrast, Asian American women live the longest of all ethnic and gender groups in the United States, with a life expectancy of 85.8 years.
 The life expectancy of Hispanic Americans is 81.2 years.